Fight like a Woman: Domestic Violence and Female Judges in Brazil: Empirical Strategy and Validity Tests

 Even when our exogeneity assumption is valid, the $\beta$ parameter in Equation \eqref{EqDV} may capture differences between male and female judges that are unrelated to their views on domestic violence.
 To measure whether this conviction-rate gap is due to different gender perspectives about this type of crime, we compare this domestic violence conviction-rate gap against the gender conviction-rate gap for similar crime types.
 Now, our sample consists of domestic violence cases and one type of comparable criminal case.
 We estimate the following linear regression model:

-where ``$\text{Domestic Violence}_{it}$'' indicates whether the case is associated with domestic violence.
-We use two categories of comparable crime types: (i) offenses with similar sentences (misdemeanors) and (ii) offenses of a similar nature (physical assault).
+{ where ``$\text{Domestic Violence}_{it}$'' indicates whether the case associated with case-defendant pair $i$ is listed as a domestic violence offense.} We use two categories of comparable crime types: (i) offenses with similar sentences (misdemeanors) and (ii) offenses of a similar nature (physical assault).

 In Equation \eqref{EqDVComparable}, our parameter of interest is $\beta_3$.
 This specification accounts for the extra strictness and social unacceptability of domestic violence offenses beyond that of comparable crimes (coefficient $\beta_2$) and for the possibility that female judges are stricter than male judges in general (coefficient $\beta_1$).
-Consequently, the $\beta_3$ coefficient captures the part of the gender conviction-rate gap that is likely due to different gender perspectives about domestic violence cases specifically.
-For this reason, we interpret this coefficient as capturing a type of in-group bias according to the definition given by \cite{shayo_judicial_2011}.
-We do so because victims of domestic violence are overwhelmingly female, and members of this group (female judges) may act differently from members of the other group (male judges) when analyzing this type of crime in particular.
+Consequently, the $\beta_3$ coefficient captures the part of the gender conviction-rate gap that is likely due to different gender perspectives about domestic violence cases specifically. { For this reason, we interpret this coefficient as capturing a type of in-group bias according to the definition given by \cite{shayo_judicial_2011} and \cite{Jannati2025}.} We do so because victims of domestic violence are overwhelmingly female, and members of this group (female judges) may act differently from members of the other group (male judges) when analyzing this type of crime in particular.

 This interpretation for the $\beta_3$ coefficient is valid if the judge's gender is independent of the case's potential outcome after conditioning on the type of crime and district-quarter fixed effects.
-This exogeneity assumption is again valid according to Brazilian Law since cases are randomly allocated to judges within court districts, and crime types are determined by the district attorney prior to judge assignment (Section \ref{SecSummaryStats}).\footnote{See Footnote \ref{FootRandom}.} We again test this assumption's validity in Table \ref{table: dv_difference}.
+This exogeneity assumption is again valid under Brazilian Law, since cases are randomly assigned to judges within court districts (Section \ref{SecInstitutions}) and crime types are determined by the district attorney prior to judge assignment.